On this page

 The Mud-Caked Valve Reality

-If you’ve spent any time riding through agricultural land or on rainy gravel, you know the "Clog of Shame."
-You reach down for your third bottle—the one mounted under your down tube—only to realize the valve is completely encased in a mixture of limestone grit and questionable organic matter from the local cattle ranch.
+If you have spent any time riding through agricultural land or on rainy gravel, you know the clog of shame.
+You reach down for your third bottle only to realize the valve is completely encased in a mixture of limestone grit and questionable organic matter from the local cattle ranch.

-Feeding yourself a mouthful of dirt is a great way to end up with a stomach bug 100 miles from civilization.
-Yet, that under-the-down-tube real estate is critical for weight distribution.
-You can’t afford to lose that liter of water.
+Feeding yourself a mouthful of cow manure is a great way to end up with a severe stomach bug 100 miles from civilization.
+Yet that under-the-down-tube real estate is critical for low center-of-gravity weight distribution.
+You simply cannot afford to lose that liter of water on a dry route.

-In the desert, everything is covered in fine, abrasive silt.
-In the UK or the PNW, everything is covered in grinding paste.
-Here is how I use that storage space without getting sick.
+In the desert, everything is covered in fine abrasive silt.
+In the Pacific Northwest, everything is covered in a wet grinding paste.
+Here is how I use that storage space without getting violently ill.

 The Cap is Non-Negotiable

-I don't care how "elite" your bottles are; if they don't have a physical plastic shield over the silicone nozzle, they don't belong on the down tube.
-I've seen riders try to "wipe" the mud off with a dirty glove, which just grinds the bacteria further into the seal.
+I do not care how elite or aerodynamic your bottles are.
+If they do not have a physical plastic shield over the silicone nozzle, they do not belong on the down tube.
+I have seen riders try to wipe the mud off with a dirty glove, which just grinds the bacteria further into the seal.

-If you can't buy new bottles, here is the "dirtbag" fix: use a clean, cutoff sock or a bit of plastic wrap held on with a rubber band.
-It’s ugly, it’s annoying to remove, but it keeps the pathogens off your drinking surface.
+If you cannot buy new bottles right now, you must use a dirtbag fix.
+Wrap a clean piece of plastic wrap over the valve and hold it tight with a rubber band.
+It is ugly and highly annoying to remove, but it keeps the pathogens off your drinking surface.

 Related Read